If you need to know what other functions and scripts your program is dependent upon, use one of the techniques described below.

 For a simple display of all program files referenced by a particular function, follow these steps:

-clear all functions from memory (see Note below).
+functions to clear all functions from memory (see Note

 Execute the function you want to check.
 Note that the function arguments you choose to use in this step are important, because you can get different results when calling the same function with different arguments.